Data Mixing Laws: Optimizing Data Mixtures by Predicting Language Modeling Performance

-where $c$, $k$, and $\alpha$ are parameters to fit and $x$ can be model sizes, numbers of training data, training steps\footnote{ The training step law~\citep{kaplan2020scaling} refers to the function between the intermediate training step and its corresponding loss \textit{in one single training run}.
-For clarity, we highlight its difference from the data scaling law that predicts the early exit loss~\citep{kaplan2020scaling} or the loss obtained with optimal hyperparameters for each data budget~\citep{hoffmann2022training}. }, and the amount of computation.
+where $c$, $k$, and $\alpha$ are parameters to fit and $x$ can be model sizes, numbers of training data, training steps, and the amount of computation.
 Previous experience~\citep{alabdulmohsin2022revisiting,achiam2023gpt4,bi2024deepseek,su2024unraveling} highlights the impressive predictability of scaling laws.
 Specifically, Eqn.~\ref{eqn: power law} fitted on a collection of small models, training data, or computation can extrapolate to precisely predict the test loss of larger cases over orders of magnitudes.
 This enables practitioners to estimate the performance of a pretrained large language model without actually finishing the expensive runs.
 Recent development further shows various functional relationships between the performance of language models and a broader range of factors, including transfer learning~\citep{hernandez2021scalingtransfer}, sparse architectures~\citep{frantar2023scalingsparse}, and repeated data \citep{muennighoff2024scaling_data_constrained}, consolidating the predictability of language model performance.

 \paragraph{Problem formalization.} We study optimizing the mixture proportions of pretraining data for large language models.
 Motivated by the impressive predictability of existing scaling laws, we try to tackle mixture optimization by establishing a quantitative framework that predicts the loss given any mixture proportion.
 Formally, for a training dataset comprising $M$ domains, we parameterize the function